-- assess their conduct from the perspective of a Z CORP shareholder / a city taxpayer / a Gilbane Gold user - what are their primary responsibilities what are they being paid to do? - what would be the advantages & disadvantages if they had pursued a policy of maximum protection of the environment, whatever the cost? - because the company is meeting (or comes close to) the letter of the existing discharge law, to what extent does it have a greater responsibility to meet the philosophy or objective behind this law, which is currently flawed because it does not limit the mass of pollutants discharged or require the most advanced analytical technology in measuring toxic substances?
+- assess their conduct from the perspective of a Z CORP shareholder / a city taxpayer / a Gilbane Gold user - what are their primary responsibilities what are they being paid to do? - what would be the advantages & disadvantages if they had pursued a policy of maximum protection of the environment, whatever the cost?

-GG-7: David Jackson, the young environmental engineer

-- what all might David have done during the development / evolution of this dilemma that could have averted it? - what is your assessment of whether he should have gone public or blown the whistle? - assess his decision to tell Channel 13 his side of the story off the record & how is Z CORP likely to react? - what is the advice the Z CORP lawyer is likely to give? - what advice would you give?

-GG-8: The Moderators, (these individuals DO NOT appear in the video)

-The challenge of the Moderators will be to help facilitate, as necessary (or as opportunity arise), the group coming to a consensus answer...
-The Moderators are not to run the cross-fire or even attempt to direct it; rather when either an impass or a seemingly solution seems near, they can make suggestions to either individuals or the group as to possible ways to resolve the issue.

-GG-7: The Peer Reviewers, (these individuals DO NOT appear in the video nor will they sit in the circle and participate in the resolution process)
+- because the company is meeting (or comes close to) the letter of the existing discharge law, to what extent does it have a greater responsibility to meet the philosophy or objective behind this law, which is currently flawed because it does not limit the mass of pollutants discharged or require the most advanced analytical technology in measuring toxic substances? - GG-7: David Jackson, enviro-engineer [in addition to the primary questions noted above] - what all might David have done during the development/evolution of this dilemma that could have averted it? - what is your assessment of whether he should have gone public or blown the whistle? - assess his decision to tell Channel 13 his side of the story off the record & how is Z CORP likely to react? - what is the advice the Z CORP lawyer is likely to give? - what advice would you give? - GG-8: The Moderators, (these optional individuals DO NOT appear in the video) The challenge of the Moderators will be to help facilitate, as necessary (or as opportunity arise), the group coming to a consensus answer...
+The Moderators are not to run the cross-fire or even attempt to direct it; rather when either an impass or a seemingly solution seems near, they can make suggestions to either individuals or the group as to possible ways to resolve the issue. - GG-9: The Peer Reviewers, (these optional individuals DO NOT appear in the video, will not sit in the circle or participate in the resolution process)